 U.S. airlines won accolades – and convinced wary customers to keep booking flights – early in the pandemic by ditching dreaded change and cancellation fees.
-One major carrier has vowed they’re never coming back while another patted itself on the back for that move in a Super Bowl ad this year.
+One major carrier has vowed they’re never coming back while another patted itself on the back for that move in a Super Bowl ad a few years ago.

 But it's a mirage: Change fees haven't disappeared.
-They've merely rebranded.
+They've merely rebranded … and arguably gotten even worse.

 In just the last few years, we've seen changes like:

-- Heading to Europe, airlines recently began charging $200 or even $220 more to avoid basic economy – up from $120 or so prior to the pandemic
+• Heading to Europe, airlines are now charging another $200 to even $240 or more to avoid basic economy – up from $120 or so prior to the pandemic

 Instead, they're building that fee into the fare structure itself – a more opaque method that escapes travelers' notice, making it easier to quietly charge more and more.
 And since the vast majority of passengers don't buy the cheapest basic fares, it could be an even bigger money maker in the long run.

-Before, a small percentage of travelers would occasionally have to fork over $200 or more to change or cancel a flight.
-Now, everyone is paying more for the flexibility.
+Before, just a small percentage of travelers would occasionally have to fork over $200 or more to change or cancel a flight.
+Now, (almost) everyone is paying more for the flexibility from the start.

 Originally, even the cheapest basic economy fares benefitted from the flexibility of free changes and cancellation.
 But those days are long gone: On most carriers, you can't change or cancel basic economy tickets, period.
 On airlines like United and Delta, you can cancel a basic economy ticket for a credit … but you'll forfeit $99 on domestic roundtrips (and $199 for international flights).